 Fatma: Fetim told me that someone told her [Violeta] that Deido kidnapped Fetim.
-But she did not kidnap her.
+But

 1.09.48 - misrepresentation

 Leil writes in the sand "We Want Peace and Freedom."
 This refers to the struggle for Independence but in the context of the film appears to refer to liberation from slavery.